Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 All cases are looked at by HMRC on an individual basis.
 Once HMRC issue a penalty, you have 30 days, starting from the date on the letter, to appeal the decision.

-As well as late registration penalties, there are charges for VAT-registered businesses who are late submitting their VAT return, as well as those who are late paying their bill.
-The introduction of MTD for VAT will have an impact here!
+As well as late registration penalties, there are charges for VAT-registered businesses who are late submitting their VAT return.

-If you can’t pay your VAT bill on time, contact HMRC straight away.
-Even if you can’t pay the VAT bill, you should still submit the VAT return to avoid additional penalties.
+Contact HMRC straight away if you can’t pay your VAT bill on time.
+Even if you can’t pay the bill, you should still submit the VAT return to avoid additional penalties.
 Different types of VAT schemes might have different rules, so check the requirements for your scheme.

 Learn more about our online accounting services for businesses.
 Call 020 3355 4047 or get an instant online quote.